Somerset Place

 Reclaiming the beauty of a Georgian crescent

 Reviving a whole Georgian crescent to its former glory is a rare opportunity for a design team.
-So we were delighted to be an integral part of the developer team carefully restoring this Grade I listed property to create nine five-storey townhouses, 24 apartments and five individual dwellings.
+We were delighted to be an integral part of the developer team carefully restoring this Grade I listed property to create nine five-storey townhouses, 24 apartments and five individual dwellings.

-Located on the quiet north slopes of Bath Spa, outside the hustle and bustle of the town centre, the crescent was in urgent need of repair following its use for over 50 years as university accommodation.
+Located on the quiet north slopes of Bath, outside the hustle and bustle of the town centre, the crescent was in urgent need of repair following its use for over 50 years as university accommodation.
 But the crescent’s deterioration dates much further back.

-The areas of the building destroyed by the bombs were rebuilt in the 1960s using modern forms of construction and configured for use as an institutional building.
-This included some brutal insertions that penetrated highly decorative cornices, surface mounted services and modern partitions and ceilings throughout.
+The areas of the building destroyed by the bombs were rebuilt in the 1960s using modern forms of construction configured for institutional use.
+This included some brutal insertions that penetrated highly decorative cornices, surface-mounted services, and modern partitions and ceilings throughout.

 We had some challenges ahead of us.